acelyakilic/PTDLauncher/README.md

 ## Installation

 ### Requirements
-- Windows operating system
+- Windows, Linux(Ubuntu based), macOS operating system
 - Internet connection for updates and downloading game files

 ### Setup
 1. Download the latest release from the releases page
 2. Extract the ZIP file to a location of your choice
-3. Run `PTDLauncher.exe` to start the application
+3. Run `PTDLauncher` to start the application

 ## Usage